Wellness Alaska

 An Introduction

-Fast-forwarding, over half of all Americans are now impacted by more than one lifestyle-related chronic disease; yet, experts suggest over three-quarters of our chronic illness is preventable and even reversible.
-And it’s not just about what we eat.
-Far from it.
-We manufactured a myriad of new stressors, unhealthy occupations, sleep-robbers and, gradually, engineered-away the need for rigorous physical activity.
-Indeed, a maladaptive and apparently hazardous environment surrounds us.
+Fast-forward to today, over half of all Americans are now impacted by two or more lifestyle-related chronic disease conditions.
+Over three-quarters of our chronic illness is considered preventable and even reversible.
+Our diet is a major factor, but that’s not all.
+We manufactured a myriad of new stressors, unhealthy occupations, sleep-robbers, and we’ve even engineered-away the need for rigorous physical activity.

-Then there is the financial cost.
-In 2024, the U.S. Centers for Disease Control showed that 90-percent of total U.S. spending on “health care” treated the symptoms of chronic disease.
-Two-thirds of U.S. bankruptcies will be directly linked to health-care expense — about 550,000 this year alone.
+In 2024, the U.S. Centers for Disease Control identified 90-percent of total U.S. spending on “health care” as being treating the symptoms of chronic disease.
+About half of U.S. bankruptcies will be directly tied to health-care expense — about 550,000 this year alone.
+In the next 15 years, the U.S. is expected to spend about $47-trillion — just to treat (preventable) chronic disease.

 Does the U.S. health care industry help people resolve or reverse disease?
-They have some marvelous treatments (like my very own artificial knee) and their media machine will tell you yes, absolutely; however, a high percentage of chronic disease patients never get Big Pharma out of their pocket book.
-Clear, bright lines for health have never been so critical: families staying active, a good night’s rest, managing the modern stressors, and acquiring proper nutrition, as our ancestors accomplished for countless generations.
+There are marvelous treatments (like my very own artificial knee) and their media machine will proclaim yes, absolutely: “Health is here!”
+Most chronic disease patients however never get Big Pharma out of their pocket book.
+Indeed, our disease-care system seems to monetize suffering, more than it reverses illness.
+Clear, bright lines for health have never been so critical: families staying active, a good night’s rest, managing the modern stressors, and acquiring balanced nutrition, and not too much — as our ancestors accomplished for time immemorial.

-Graphic Right — A modified illustration of four inter-connected factors of health highlights three basic pillars*, shown upon an unsurprising foundation: physical, mental and social.
-Some might add a fourth pillar for “Spiritual.”
+At Right — This illustration of inter-connected factors of health highlights three “pillars* built upon an unsurprising foundation.
+Some might add a fourth pillar for “Spiritual.”*

-Sleep is foundational and more than “rest and rejuvenation”.
-As neuroscience and sleep researchers** unravel the complex health benefits of sleep, we’re seeing it in a new light.
-From cancer and heart disease to type-2 diabetes, Alzheimer’s to better understanding social cues, the foundation for optimal physical, mental, social, and even spiritual health seems to be ample sleep — generally 8-hours nightly or more.
+Sleep is much more than rest or rejuvenation.
+As neuroscience and sleep researchers continue to unravel the complex health benefits of sleep, we see it in a new light.
+From cancer and heart disease to type-2 diabetes, Alzheimer’s, to job performance and better understanding social cues, the foundation for optimal physical, mental, social, and even spiritual health seems to be ample sleep — generally 8-hours nightly or more.**

-Numerous conditions weaken these core factors of health.
-Today it’s tricky is to bring them into our lives while escaping the modern seduction and addiction, at the same time.
-Fleshing out a punch-list, below are broad themes that improve human health and wellness:
+Numerous conditions weaken these four factors.
+Today, it’s tricky to escape the modern commercial seduction, and our many available addictions.
+Below restated are some broad themes that improve human health and wellness:

 Cultivating social/community connections